Coxwell Entrance Closure

 Dr. Sheila Laredo

-Sheila Laredo received her MD from the University of Toronto in 1991, and specialized in endocrinology and metabolism.
-She holds a PhD in clinical epidemiology.
+Dr. Sheila Laredo is the Chief of Staff and Vice President, Academics at Michael Garron Hospital.
+She received her MD from the University of Toronto in 1991, and specialized in endocrinology and metabolism.
+Dr. Laredo holds a PhD in clinical epidemiology.
 She is an Associate Professor at the University of Toronto in the Temerty Faculty of Medicine.
 Her clinical interest is in women's reproductive health and the role of insulin resistance and obesity on reproductive health outcomes.
 She is an enthusiastic teacher, has mentored many trainees, physicians and leaders, and has been the recipient of several research and teaching awards.

 She has used her background to advocate for effective evidence-based interventions for children and adults with developmental disabilities on a provincial and national level.
 She advocates and participates in the creation of public policy that provides appropriate evidence-based services and support.
 She is teaching medical trainees about public health policy advocacy and has supervised social justice initiatives annually with these students.
 She created and chaired a multi-hospital committee that developed a Domestic Violence training manual that has been used province-wide in Ontario.